-Largely set in Malaysia, The Concubine’s Child is my debut novel for adults.
+Largely set in Malaysia, The Concubine’s Child was my debut novel for adults.
 Decades of annual visits to stay with my husband’s family, have given me an extended view of life in this culturally diverse nation, especially in the Chinese community.
+My second novel, The Boy With Blue Trousers, continues my interest in the Chinese diaspora but this time in 19th-century Australia, when many thousands of people from southern China made the long journey to Australia in search of gold.

 I was born far away from Malaysia, in Brisbane, Australia, but have lived most of my life in Melbourne.
 I taught English and Drama in secondary schools before working as an editor of children’s magazines.
 I have been a full-time author since 1999 and am the author of several young adult novels as well as children’s fiction and non-fiction.
 Married with two twenty-something children, I live in a city apartment overlooking the water in Melbourne.